Factbox - Hugo Chavez's record in Venezuelan elections

 * December 2005 - Opposition boycotts parliamentary elections, giving Chavez's candidates total control.

-* December 2006 - Chavez wins a presidential vote for the third time with almost 63 percent of ballots cast.
+* December 2006 - Chavez wins a presidential vote for the third time with almost 63 percent of ballots.

 * December 2007 - In the first electoral defeat for Chavez in nearly a decade, Venezuelans vote down proposed reforms that include letting him run for re-election indefinitely.
 Chavez calls the opposition triumph a "pyrrhic" and "shit" victory.